Planning for Your Child’s School Physical: What to Expect

 A school physical is more than just a routine doctor’s appointment.
 It’s a great way to get your child’s school year off to a healthy start.

-School physicals, also called well-child exams, allow your pediatrician or family provider evaluate your child’s growth and development, screen for common childhood conditions and make sure their immunizations are up to date.
+School physicals, also called well-child exams, allow your family medicine provider to evaluate your child’s growth and development, screen for common childhood conditions and make sure their immunizations are up to date.
 Here’s everything you need to know to plan for your child’s next school physical.

 When Does My Child Need a Physical?

-Your family’s pediatrician or family medicine provider may recommend more frequent exams based on your child’s unique health history.
-But there are general requirements for school-age children, including:
+Your family’s primary care provider may recommend more frequent exams based on your child’s unique health history.
+However, there are general requirements for school-age children, including:

 • If this is your child's first year at school